idris-hackers/idris-mode/readme.markdown

 * `C-c C-n`, `C-c C-p`: Extend and contract the region to be loaded, if such a region exists, one line at a time.
 * `C-c C-s`: Create an initial pattern match clause for a type declaration
 * `C-c C-m`: Add missing pattern-match cases to an existing definition
-* `C-c C-a`: Attempt to solve a metavariable automatically.
+* `C-c C-a`: Attempt to solve a hole automatically.
 A plain prefix argument prompts for hints, while a numeric prefix argument sets the recursion depth.
-* `C-c C-e`: Extract a metavariable or provisional definition name to an explicit top level definition
+* `C-c C-e`: Extract a hole or provisional definition name to an explicit top level definition
 * `C-c C-c`: Case split the pattern variable under point
 * `C-c C-t`: Get the type for the identifier under point.
 A prefix argument prompts for the name.
 * `C-c C-w`: Add a with block for the pattern-match clause under point